adoyle-h/lobash/doc/module-develop-rules.md

 ## Write test cases

-Module test cases must be put in `test/` folder.
+Module test cases must be put in `tests/` folder.
 The file path of test case must be corresponding with source file path.
-For example, `src/modules/ask.bash` to `test/modules/ask.bats`; `src/import.bash` to `test/import.bats`.
+For example, `src/modules/ask.bash` to `tests/modules/ask.bats`.

 It is based on [bats-core](https://github.com/bats-core/bats-core).